-In addition to more stringent engine standards, there are other mechanisms by which regulatory entities could require emission reductions from OGVs in California and along the California coast.
-CARB would petition and/or advocate to the U.S. EPA to require vessels to use cleaner fuels and visits from cleaner OGVs.
+In addition to more stringent engine standards, there are other mechanisms by which regulatory entities could require emissionemissions reductions from OGVs in California and along the California coast.-CARB would petition and/or advocate to the U.S. EPA to require vessels to use cleaner fuels and visits from cleaner OGVs.
 To the maximum extent possible all Tier 0, Tier 1, and Tier 2 vessel visits should be replaced with visits made by Tier 3 or cleaner vessels by 2031.
-Current Tier 3 vessel manufacturing data suggest that there may not be sufficient Tier 3 to meet the vessel visits, even if California were to receive a large majority of the worldwide Tier 3 vessels.
+Current Tier 3 vessel manufacturing data suggest that there may not be sufficient Tier 3 vessels to meet thesatisfy all vessel visits to the State, even if California were to receive a large majority of the worldwide Tier 3 vessels.
 However, these reductions may be achieved by incentivizing visits from Tier 2 vessels that have been retrofitted to reduce NOx emissions.
-Current retrofit technologies for marine engines include water-in-fuel emulsion, exhaust gas recirculation (EGR) and SCR.
-Both EGR and SCR have shown potential to reduce emissions by up to 80 percent.
-Water-in-fuel emulsion strategies have shown up to 40 percent reduction in NOx emissions and may provide significant and cost-effective reductions options (particularly at near-port and low load conditions where Tier 3 and other retrofit options may not operate at full potential).
-Biofuels, renewable hydrogen and other hydrogen-derived fuels such as ammonia, methanol, batteries and fuel cells are being considered as potential fuel choices for vessels.
-All options need to be considered to achieve the needed emission reductions.
+CurrentSome of the current retrofit technologies for marine engines include water in fuel emulsion, exhaust gas recirculation (EGR) and SCR.
+Both EGR and SCR, which both have shown potential to reduce emissions by up to 80 percent.
+Water-in-fuel emulsion strategies have shown up to 40 percent reduction in NOx emissions and may provide significant and cost effective reductions options (particularly at nearport and low load conditions where It is possible that Tier 3 and other-retrofit options strategies may not operate at achieve full potential).
+Biofuels benefits when operating or maneuvering at lower loads in the vicinity of seaports in Regulated California Waters.
+Therefore, other strategies such as water-in-fuel emulsion, biofuels, renewable hydrogen and other hydrogen-derived fuels such as ammonia, methanol, batteries and fuel cells are being considered as potential or complementary fuel choices for vessels- to achieve maximum emissions reductions.
+All options need to be considered to achieve the needed emission reductionsemissions reductions.
+CARB would petition and/or advocate to U.S. EPA to require vessels to use cleaner fuels and visits from cleaner OGVs to achieve the needed NOx emissions reductions for the South Coast in 2037.